gregor-fausto/clarkiaSeedBanks/library/dataProcessingWorkflow.md

 ### Data processing workflow

-I’m trying to document the data processing workflow.
+This document documents the workflow associated with processing the data from Clarkia xantiana demography studies.
 I am using the packages `tidyverse` and `readxl` (documentation:
 <https://readxl.tidyverse.org/>).
-Link to the Issue documentation for
+Link to the issue documentation for
 the data processing workflow:
 <https://github.com/gregor-fausto/clarkiaSeedBanks/issues/6>.